 Moderate (5): Hikes that require a full day out, can have as much elevation as possible within Hong Kong, may require some form of scrambling or climbing, mostly follow main paths or heavily ribboned routes, but would not be challenging for somebody who considers themselves outdoorsy.
 Examples: Ng Tung Chai Waterfalls to Shing Mun Reservoir

 Moderate – Difficult (6): These hikes are almost always long days out, can have as much elevation as possible within Hong Kong, will certainly require some form of scrambling, climbing will be entering a more advanced category with some (mostly short) perpendicular climbs and steep drop-offs.
-As reference, I do not find these hikes too challenging, but I enjoy the thrill and intensity.
+As reference, somebody who considers themselves outdoorsy probably won't find these hikes too challenging, but will likely enjoy the thrill and intensity.
 Examples: North Heaven’s Gate and West Dog’s Teeth

 Difficult (7-9): Expect long days out that stretch into the evening and require a bright torch for a final descent back to civilisation, can have as much elevation as possible within Hong Kong, likely to require cautious scrambling on loose rocks, advanced climbing with perpendicular climbs and steep drop-offs, may require you to pack a rope, will certainly involve an off-piste section where you will be following the odd ribbon, not likely to see many other people.
-As reference, I do not find these hikes too technically challenging but instead very energy-draining.
+As reference, somebody who considers themselves outdoorsy may find these hikes energy-draining and technically challenging.
 Examples: Tung Ma To and Hidden Dragon Stream.

 Extreme (10): I am yet to find a route that I can classify as extreme.
-However, the description would be the same as that for ‘Difficult’, but with an extra risk factor in which there may be life-threatening moments that need to be dealt with in an extremely cautious way.
+However, the description would be the same as that for ‘Difficult’, but with an extra risk factor from potentially hazardous sections, such as an obligatory high perpendicular climb with poor hand-holds, in which you would need to approach in an extremely cautious way.